I take on 2-3 new clients each month.

 Collaborative, Non-Blaming, Forward-Focused

-In couples counseling, we co-create a safe space where both partners can speak honestly and be heard.
-My goal isn’t to take sides, but to help you both understand the patterns keeping you stuck and how to move forward with clarity and compassion.
+In couples counseling, we co-create a safe space where both partners, and I as the therapist, can speak honestly.
+My goal isn’t to take sides, but to help you both get unstuck and move forward with clarity and compassion toward the kind of relationship that you actually dream of.

-🧩 I use Solution-Focused Therapy, so we’re not just talking about the past, we’re building a new path forward.
+🧩 I am a certified Solution-Focused Brief Therapist, so we’re not just talking about the past, we’re building a new path forward.

 👋 Meet Your Therapist